ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 	"surfaceInterval": "Number: Duration in minutes of the surface interval taken before this dive", "averageDepth": "Number: Average depth in meters",
-	"maxDepth": "REQUIRED Number: Maximum depth in meters (must be >= 'averageDepth')", "air": {
+	"maxDepth": "REQUIRED Number: Maximum depth in meters (must be >= 'averageDepth')", "air": [
+		{
-		"in": "Number: The amount of air (in bar) in the cylinder(s) when entering the water.", "out": "Number: The amount of air (in bar) in the cylinder(s) when exiting the water.", "doubles": "Boolean: True if the dive was done with doubles (or sidemount.)", "volume": "Number: Volume of the tank(s) in litres or cubic feet.", "volumeUnit": "String: Unit used to measure the volume of the cylinder.
-(One of 'L' or 'cf'.)", "material": "String: The material the tank(s) are made of.
-(One of 'aluminum' or 'steel'.)", "oxygen": "Number: The % oxygen content of the breathing gas.
+			"in": "Number: The amount of air (in bar) in the cylinder(s) when entering the water.", "out": "Number: The amount of air (in bar) in the cylinder(s) when exiting the water.", "count": "Number: Number of tanks worn (1 = single, 2 = doubles, etc.)", "name": "String: Name description of the tank.
+(E.g. HP100)", "size": "Number: Volume of the tank(s) in litres.", "workingPressure": "Number: Rated working pressure of the tank(s) in bar.", "material": "String: The material the tank(s) are made of.
+(One of 'al' or 'fe'.)", "oxygen": "Number: The % oxygen content of the breathing gas.
 (1-100%.)", "helium": "Number: The % helium content of the breathing gas.
 (0-95%.)"
-	},
+		}
+	],
 	"decoStops": [
 		{
 			"depth": "REQUIRED Number: The depth (in meters) that the stop was made at.
 (Must be positive.)",